 In some states, the following criteria apply relates to FAFSA Deadline:

 - Additional form may be required.
 Contact your financial aid administrator or your state agency.

 - Applicants encouraged to obtain proof of mailing.

-- For priority consideration, submit application by date specified.
+- For priority consideration, submit an application by date specified.

 - Deadline by midnight, Central Daylight Time.

 - Deadline by midnight, Central Standard Time.

 - The deadline may be by date received, date postmarked or date form was processed.